coetaur0/ESIM/README.md

 doesn't contain the optimizer's state).

 ## Results
 A pretrained model is made available in the *data/checkpoints* folder of this repository.
+The model was trained with the parameters defined in the default configuration files provided in *config/*.
 To test it, simply execute `python test_model.py ../data/checkpoints/best.pth.tar` from within the *scripts/* folder.

 The pretrained model achieves the following performance on the SNLI dataset: